nuwan94/nuwan94.github.io/src/content/projects/realhack-1-0.md

 - QR code scanning functionality for quick participant check-in
 - User-friendly interface for easy navigation and information retrieval

-### Happiness Meter
-- Real-time feedback system using Socket.io to gauge participant satisfaction during the event
-- Visual representation of happiness levels displayed on the organizer dashboard

 ### Deployment
 - Hosted on the my laptop via Node.js server exposing the application to the local network
 - Secured with basic authentication for organizer access (password protected)